luismetzger/sinatra-intro-lesson/README.md

 ```

 ### Layouts
-Just like Handlebars we can remove most of the boilerplate out to its own file called ``views/layout.erb``.
+Just like Handlebars, we can remove most of the boilerplate out to its own file called ``views/layout.erb``.
 Here instead of
 ``{{{body}}}`` we use ``<%= yield %>``.

 ```ruby